vmoroz/react-native-windows-samples/docs/native-modules.md

 The `[ReactMethod]` attribute is how you define methods.
 In FancyMath we have one method, `add`, which takes two doubles and returns their sum.
 As before, you can optionally customize the name like this: `[ReactMethod("add")]`.

 The `[ReactEvent]` attribute is how you define events.
-In FancyMath we have one event, `AddEvent`, which uses the `ReactEvent<double>` delegate, where the double represents the type of the event data.
+In FancyMath we have one event, `AddEvent`, which uses the `Action<double>` delegate, where the double represents the type of the event data.
 Now whenever we invoke the `AddEvent` delegate in our native code (as we do above), an event named `"AddEvent"` will be raised in JavaScript.
 As before, you could have optionally customized the name in JS like this: `[ReactEvent("addEvent")]`.
+We can also specify the event emitter per event:  `[ReactEvent(EventEmitterName = "mathEmitter")]`.

+The event and function properties and fields are initialized during the module initialization phase.
+In the end of the initialization React Native calls methods with the `[ReactInstance]` attributes.
+This method receives `ReactContext` that can be used to interact with the rest of the React Native framework.

 ### 2. Registering your Native Module

-> IMPORTANT NOTE: When you create a new project via the CLI, the generated `ReactApplication` class will automatically register all native modules defined within the app. **You will not need to manually register native modules that are defined within your app's scope, as they will be registered automatically.**
+> IMPORTANT NOTE: When you create a new project via the CLI, the generated `App` class inherited from `ReactApplication` will automatically register all native modules defined within the app. **You will not need to manually register native modules that are defined within your app's scope, as they will be registered automatically.**

 Now, we want to register our new `FancyMath` module with React Native so we can use it from JavaScript code.
 To do this, first we're going to create a `ReactPackageProvider` which implements [Microsoft.ReactNative.IReactPackageProvider](https://github.com/microsoft/react-native-windows/blob/master/vnext/Microsoft.ReactNative/IReactPackageProvider.idl).